pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/checkelf.rst

 ========

-Checkelf is a script which facilitates developers to find dependencies, undefined symbols of packages, etc. It's based on Ozan's checklib's script.
+Checkelf is a script which facilitates developers to find dependencies, undefined symbols of packages, etc. It's based on Ozan's checkelf's script.
 I've tried to explain all available options, which you can examine below.
 It has a lot of fine-tuning options which allows the user to get the desired output directly.
 For more info please read the options and examples